Skip to content

 This degree offers a distinctive range of modules, drawing upon the existing research and teaching expertise in the School of Social and Political Sciences to deliver an academically rigorous and contemporary programme.

-This programme is not only designed to develop a student's specialist subject knowledge, but aims to equip students with a set of transferable skills relevant to further academic study and employment.
-The incorporation of a strong research methods element within the MA is designed to enhance employability and development of transferable skills.
+The strong research methods element of this programme is not only designed to develop a student's specialist subject knowledge, but aims to equip students with a set of transferable skills relevant to further academic study and employment.

 Students will be taught using a range of methods including lectures, seminars/workshops, and tutorials.